joshmangum/web-starter-kit/README.md

 ## Github Pages deployment setup

-Changes from .6 version of google-web-starter-kit to make Github Pages deployment work.
+Historical notes about changes needed from .6 version of google-web-starter-kit to make Github Pages deployment work.

 ### Add gulp-subtree and vinyl-paths
 ```